How to balance a job and study at university

 Balancing uni and work is no walk in the park.
 Your employers and tutors should try to respect that.

 Remember to reach out for support if you're ever finding things difficult.
-The minute you notice any problems with your timetable or if you're struggling with the workload, tell someone.
+The minute you notice any problems with your timetable or if you're falling behind with your workload, tell someone.

-Getting the recommended eight hours a night of shut-eye is vital.
+Getting the recommended seven to nine hours a night of sleep is vital.
 If you don't, you'll soon notice everything starts to slip.

-We know there'll be nights where this will go amiss, but make sure it doesn't happen more than a couple of times a week.
+We know there'll be nights where this will go amiss, but try to avoid it happening more than a couple of times a week.

 Ready to find a part-time job?
 Here are some student jobs you probably haven't considered.